ozanmuyes/admin/src/listeners/README.md

 the events interested in.
 One thing to note here those callbacks SHOULD NOT be exported.
 Also know that the listeners can emit events too.

-Listeners aren't meant for replace with the store.
-They may and should run in co-operation.
+Listeners aren't meant for replace the store.
+They MAY and SHOULD run in co-operation.
 Mostly a listener dispatches an action on the store to affect the application state.
-For example ...
+For example processed routes for the sidebar of the application is calculated when the listener's hook(s) (listened event(s)) are invoked (emitted) then the listener changes a related value (or related values), and then Vue does the rest reactively on the component-side.
 Also they aren't for replace with the component-parent event mechanism.
 They are primarily meant for un-related, loosely coupled JavaScript modules (files).
 For example when user logs in and the routes were calculated one might reduce the application's routes in order to show them in a